Ready to build better conversations?

 This strategy stops short of absolute efficiency, but, ultimately, leads to more personal conversations.

-Predictive dialer tools use algorithms and machine learning to ensure no time is wasted.
+Predictive dialers are different from power dialers.
+These tools use algorithms and machine learning to ensure no time is wasted.
 They accomplish this feat by dialing multiple numbers simultaneously.
-Agents are only assigned to those calls which are answered by warm bodies*.
+Agents are only assigned to those calls which are answered by live individuals.

 Predictive dialers know that most calls go unanswered.
-In fact, they’ll attempt to learn exactly what percentage connect with the intended recipient.
+In fact, they'll attempt to learn exactly what percentage connects with the intended recipient.

 For example, if your predictive dialer learns that only 25% of recipients pick up, it will know to dial four numbers at once.
 An agent will be assigned to a call as soon as one of the lines is answered.